dobots/scenario_runner/bt_demo/README.md

 . install/setup.bash
 ```

 **NOTE: The rest of the tutorials is a copy of the official [behaviortree.CPP](https://www.behaviortree.dev/) tutorials.
-When we tried to follow these tutorials, we have faced many issues, and unclearity.
-Therefore, we have decided to provide additional information to help any beginners to follow and run these codes.**
+When we tried to follow these tutorials, we faced many issues and unclarity.
+Therefore, we have decided to provide additional information to help beginners to follow and run these codes.**

 ## 4. Read the theory
-Before we right dive into it, I would recommend to read the introduction and the "learn the basics" section at the official site: [https://www.behaviortree.dev/](https://www.behaviortree.dev/)
+Before we right dive into it, I would recommend reading the introduction and the "learn the basics" section at the official site: [https://www.behaviortree.dev/](https://www.behaviortree.dev/)

-## 3. Create the source files to check battery level
+## 3. Create the source files to check the battery level
-In the next section you will start with a simplified version of the first tutorial.
+In the next section, you will start with a simplified version of the first tutorial.

 1. Create an xml file called batterycheck_tree.xml which describes the behaviour tree:
 ```